LukarioMC/CST_BBY29_BudgetApp/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── landing.html               # landing HTML file, this is what users see when they are logged in.
 └── README.md

 It has the following subfolders and files: